 The South Island Partnership (SIP) includes Camosun College and the five south Vancouver Island school districts: SD61 Victoria, SD62 Sooke, SD63 Saanich, SD64 Gulf Islands and SD79 Cowichan Valley.
-Working together with local industry leaders, SIP provides dual credit programs and courses to give high school students a head start on their post-secondary and career paths.
+Working together with local industry leaders, SIP provides Dual Credit programs and courses to give high school students a head start on their post-secondary and career paths.

 The South Island Partnership (SIP)

 The organizational structure includes a SIP Steering Committee, a Management Committee and an Operations Committee that meet on a regular basis to set direction, manage program development and implement operational policies and procedures.

-January 27, 2015 - 11:13 am • South Island Partnership • Camosun Staff • Attached Link
+May 6, 2015 - 1:12 pm • South Island Partnership • Camosun Staff • Attached Link

-November 13, 2014 - 12:31 pm • South Island Partnership • Camosun Staff • Attached Link
+April 27, 2015 - 4:27 pm • South Island Partnership • Camosun Staff • Attached Link

-November 7, 2014 - 3:30 pm • South Island Partnership • Camosun Staff • Attached Link
+April 22, 2015 - 3:38 pm • South Island Partnership • Camosun Staff • Attached Link

-October 29, 2014 - 9:55 am • South Island Partnership • Camosun Staff • Attached Link
+March 2, 2015 - 10:18 am • South Island Partnership • Camosun Staff • Attached Link

 Contact your high school counsellor.